DeskFlex

 FAQs About Desk Hoteling:

-Employees use specialized software to book a workspace, check in when they arrive, and check out when they leave.
-This system supports hybrid and remote work arrangements by allowing employees to reserve desks in advance.
+Employees use special software to reserve a desk, check in when they get there, and check out when they leave.
+This system lets employees reserve desks ahead of time, which makes it easier for them to work from home or in a hybrid setting.

 Do you have questions or want to schedule a demo, ask here